shashikant01/API-Catalog-CICD/home.md

 # Restful Products_OAS API - API Catalog CLI

-## Note: this is a API Catalog CLI documentation
+## Note: this is a API Catalog CLI documentation demo

 The purpose of this api is to return all products. this is sample API Catalog CLI Demo.